justingrammens/particle_exosite_library/README.md

 `_cik`: This is used to hard code the CIK into the device can either be a `char[]` or a `String` type.
 This parameter can be omitted when using provisioning.

 `_client`: This is the interface to what ever network device you're using.
-On the current Spark Core it will always be a `TcpClient`.
+On the current Particle Photon it will always be a `TCPClient`.

 writeRead
 ---------